Independent Television (Bangladesh): History

-In January 2010, India-based NDTV collaborated with Beximco with a goal of launching a Bangladeshi news channel, which was given a broadcasting license by the Bangladesh Telecommunication Regulatory Commission on 20 October 2009.
-Independent Television commenced test transmissions on 20 October 2010, and officially began broadcasting on 28 July 2011.
-It is the first television channel in Bangladesh to use the MPEG-4 technology to broadcast.
+In January 2010, India-based NDTV collaborated with BEXIMCO with the goal of launching a Bangladeshi news channel, which was given a broadcasting license by the Bangladesh Telecommunication Regulatory Commission on 20 October 2009.
+Independent Television commenced test transmissions on 20 October 2010 and officially began broadcasting on 28 July 2011.
+Toufique Imrose Khalidi, the veteran journalist of the country was appointed as the editor-in-chief, however, he was replaced by the existing CEO and editor-in-chief M Shamsur Rahman before commercial launching.
+It is the first television channel in Bangladesh to use the MPEG-4 technology to broadcast, and the workflow was designed in the concept of Media Asset Management (MAM) for multi-profile distribution by the technology team led by its chief technology officer Anowarul Azim.

 Independent Television produced a quiz show titled Bangladesh Jiggasha, which premiered on the channel on 12 October 2018.
 In December 2018, the channel began broadcasting using the Bangabandhu-1 satellite.
+Shortly after the resignation of prime minister Sheikh Hasina on 5 August 2024, the headquarters of Independent Television was attacked and vandalized by mobs.
+Despite being one of the several channels whose headquarters were vandalized, it remained on the air.
+A defamation case was filed against the channel by Bangladeshi conglomerate Orion Group on 19 September 2024, accusing the channel of constantly airing misleading reports on the conglomerate allegedly embezzling governmental funds and laundering money.

 Programming

 Independent Television usually broadcasts news programming.
-However, it also airs non-news programming, such as Ajker Bangladesh, which Khaled Muhiuddin hosted earlier.
-Other programs include Rat 9 Tar Bangladesh, Joto Khelam and Goal.
-It also covers shows on culture, business, entertainment.
+It has introduced an open newsroom studio presentation concept and connected to six divisional bureau offices for on-screen live news analysis from its first on-aired news and popular talk show Ajker Bangladesh, which Khaled Muhiuddin hosted earlier.
+Other programs include Rat 9 Tar Bangladesh, Joto Khela, Talash, and Goal.
+It also covers shows on culture, business, and entertainment.
 During several occasions such as holidays, Independent Television broadcasts special programming, such as Bazar Sodai, a shopping program aired on the last day of the month of Ramadan, observing Eid al-Fitr.